-The articles of association, the Key Investor Information Document, the full prospectus, the Remuneration Policy of the Management Company ("Remuneration Policy of GAM (Luxembourg) S.A") and the annual and semi-annual reports are also available on the website www.jbfundnet.com (as of July 1st, 2017 www.funds.gam.com).
+The articles of association, the Key Investor Information Document, the full prospectus, the Remuneration Policy of the Management Company ("Remuneration Policy of GAM (Luxembourg) S.A") and the annual and semi-annual reports are also available on the website www.funds.gam.com.
 In the event of any contradictions between the documents mentioned in the German language and any translations, the German-language version shall apply.
 This shall be without prejudice to mandatory deviating regulations relating to distribution and marketing in jurisdictions in which Shares of the Company have been lawfully distributed.